-Ordinarily optical switches respond at rate of a few picoseconds – around a trillionth of a second.
+Ordinarily, optical switches respond at a rate of a few picoseconds – around a trillionth of a second.
 Through this study physicists have observed the response rate of an optical switch using ‘few layer graphene’ to be around one hundred femtoseconds – nearly a hundred times quicker than current materials.

 Co-Director of the Center for Graphene Science at Bath, Professor Simon Bending added: “The more we find out about graphene the more remarkable its properties seem to be.
 This research shows that it also has unique optical properties which could find important new applications.”

 In the long term, this research could also lead to the development of quantum cascade lasers based on graphene.
 Quantum cascade lasers are semiconductor lasers used in pollution monitoring, security, and spectroscopy.
 Few-layer graphene could emerge as a unique platform for this interesting application.